baseba/baseba/README.md

 - 👋 Hi, I’m @baseba
 - 👀 I’m interested in web developiong and cyber security
-- 🌱 I’m currently learning next.js, firebase and django
+- 🌱 I’m currently learning svelte
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...